-What types of scam calls and scam texts are common?
+What are some examples of scam calls and texts?

 The most common types of scam calls and scam texts currently being experienced by consumers in Ireland appear to be:

-- Wangiri – short calls or faked missed calls prompt you to call back an international number.
-The call-back provides financial benefit for the scammer, often at your expense.
+- Wangiri – short calls or faked missed calls prompt you to call back an international number for the financial benefit of the scammer.

-- Robocall – calls generated automatically, where you hear a recorded message that often sounds as if it was a robot listing options that, if selected, will connect you to the scammer.
-A seemingly genuine number is displayed to gain your trust and encourage you to follow the instructions given.
+- Robocall: a recorded message that often sounds like a robot listing options that, if selected, will connect you to the scammer.